koayon/awesome-adaptive-computation/README.md

 > to pass, and how to best incorporate the results into future token prediction
 > Effectively the LMs teach themselves how to use tools.
 In the limit case of
 > this we simply require LMs/agents to be able to ask the right questions, know
-> where to ask them and possibly be able to interpret the answers they receieve.
+> where to ask them and possibly be able to interpret the answers they receive.
 > In other words, we offload the actual computation to external APIs (which may
 > themselves be ML models) and use much smaller base models.